Contributors Dropdown icon

 Thomas has over 10 years of marketing experience.
 After working in media and SEO agencies for 8 years, he joined Funnel in 2022.

-As a marketer, you are under a lot of pressure.
+As a marketer, you’re under a lot of pressure.
 You make decisions that can directly impact the company you work for.
 So, why would you cruise through the decision-making process blind?

 You wouldn’t.

-Marketing reporting is a key part of a modern marketer’s role.
 It doesn't matter if you work in an agency, as a marketing data analyst, or are the CMO of an in-house marketing team.
 At some point, those looking to you for results (clients, managers, stakeholders) will want to know how it is going.
-And so, digital marketing reporting should remain a top priority.
+And that’s why digital marketing reporting is a top priority.

 In the world of marketing everything you do can be measured — right?